Box Elder, South Dakota

 Box Elder (Lakota: čhaŋšúška; "box elder maple") is a city in Pennington and Meade Counties, South Dakota, United States.
 The population was 11,746 at the 2020 census, and was estimated to be 13,887 in 2024, making it the ninth-most populous city in South Dakota.
-Ellsworth Air Force Base lies on the northeast side of the city, and it is a suburb of Rapid City.
+Ellsworth Air Force Base lies on the northwest side of the city, and it is a suburb of Rapid City.

 Box Elder was named from nearby Boxelder Creek.

-Indie Rock band Pavement has a song on their second album named after the city.

 Geography

 According to the United States Census Bureau, the city has a total area of 14.858 sqmi, of which 14.834 sqmi is land and 0.024 sqmi (0.16%) is water.

-Box Elder is located within minutes of Ellsworth Air Force Base and surrounds it on three sides.
+Box Elder is located near Ellsworth Air Force Base which surrounds it on three sides.